CloudCenterGlobal/elvora-packages-js/README.md

 2. Import the required utilities into your codebase.
 3. Follow the documentation for each utility to ensure proper implementation.

+## Guidelines

+- Do not include any environment variables or private information in this package.
+- Any changes to functionality must be designed to affect both websites equally.
+- Ensure backward compatibility to avoid breaking existing implementations.

 ## Contributing

 If you need to add or modify utilities, ensure that the changes are compatible with both websites.
 Test thoroughly before committing updates.
+Follow the guidelines to maintain the integrity and security of the package.

 ## License

-This package is licensed under [Your License Here].
-Ensure compliance with the license terms when using or modifying the utilities.
+This package is private and is not intended for public use.
+It is strictly for internal use within the Elvora and Ignite Nursing projects.
+Redistribution or external use is prohibited.